Studying at uni in 2020/21

 - How to apply for your student card

-Once you’ve completed your registration, you’ll get an email confirmation in your student Google mailbox, along with details about how you will receive your student card.
+Once you’ve completed your registration, you’ll get an email confirmation in your student Google mailbox, along with details about how you'll receive your student card.

-If you need access to a high-spec lab computer or a computer on campus with specialist software not in AppsAnywhere, you can login remotely from home – just select ‘Remote Access to Lab Computers’ from AppsAnywhere and make sure you’re connected to the VPN.
+If you need access to a high-spec lab computer or a computer on campus with specialist software installed which is not available in AppsAnywhere, you can login to these computers remotely from home – just select ‘Remote Access to Lab Computers’ from AppsAnywhere and make sure you’re connected to the VPN.

-The library is an important part of student life and we’re putting plans in place to make sure you can use it properly – both in person and online.
+The library is an important part of student life and we've made sure you can use it properly – both in person and online.

 The University library is full of resources to help you with your studies.
 You can access over 700,000 ebooks online.
 The library also has a database of hundreds of research journals and ejournals.